 The categories relating to each allowance is known as a Unit.

-Km is a mileage allowance.
-If you want to pay your staff mileage attach this allowance.
+Km is typically used for Mileage allowance.
+If you want to pay your staff mileage attach this allowance tp a shift